Shlucus/FlipperZero-GooglePortal/README.md

 - Resembles Google's modern UI.

 ## Overview:
 This repo contains a single HTML file(JS & CSS incl.) to be used in combination of a Flipper Zero + WifiDevBoard(ESP32-S2) to conduct a captive portal / phishing attack.
 This allows this page to be publicly broadcasted via an access point hosted by the WifiDevBoard.
-Upon access, whatever is inputted by a user will be sent directly to the Flipper-Zero.
+Upon access, whatever credentials are inputted by a user will be sent directly to the Flipper-Zero.

 > [!NOTE]
 > If you have [bigbrodude6119](https://github.com/bigbrodude6119)'s first released firmware flashed onto your WifiDevBoard (evil-portal-0.0.1), you will need to flash it AGAIN with the release `evil-portal-0.0.2`